My family: an overview

 Famous relations of the recent past

-My paternal grandfather, Dr Thomas Jones, CH was once described as "one of the six most important men in Europe".
-Click on the link for more details on his life, and about a commemorative event in Rhymney in October 2005.
-I gave a talk on him at the Sixth John Briggs Memorial Lecture; a video recording was made by Dudley Hubbard, but we've yet to obtain a copy.
+TJ was once described as "one of the six most important men in Europe" and therefore merits a page of his own: Dr Thomas Jones, CH.
 The magazine Welsh Outlook, which he founded, helped foster Welsh nationalism from a more linguistic and artistic perspective, and many decades later, a cousin through marriage, the renowned economist Eurfyl ap Gwilym, became Chair of Plaid Cymru while Eurfyl's son Llywelyn founded "All Under One Banner Cymru", part of the YesCymru campaign for "Annibyniaeth" (Welsh independence).

-Her brother — my father, Tristan Jones — was Manager & Director of The Observer (despite what some sources say, he did not phrase it as 'Managing Director' nor was he the Editor).
+Eirene's brother Tristan was Manager & Director of The Observer (despite what some sources say, he did not phrase it as 'Managing Director' nor was he the Editor: that was David Astor, a close friend).
 He was also a prolific collector of antiques and curios; his collection of commemorative ceramics (sold in 1991) was apparently the world's largest.
 His funeral attracted some attention in the local press (click for larger view):

 Funeral article